mhweiner/kizu/docs/inspiration.md

 # Inspiration & Philosophy

-**Hoare** is named after [Sir Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare), whose [Hoare Triple](https://en.wikipedia.org/wiki/Hoare_logic) formalized how we specify software behavior: pre-condition, execution, and post-condition.
-This idea underpins what we now think of as unit testing.

 After years of building [safety-critical](https://en.wikipedia.org/wiki/Safety-critical_system) and mission-critical software in healthcare, finance, and e-commerce, I’ve come to value simple, readable, and maintainable tests — not just for correctness, but for the design clarity they demand.

 > “Inside every large program, there is a small program trying to get out.”